ssciwr/argumentation-management/README.md

 Contributions are wellcome.
 Please fork the nlpannotator repo and open a Pull Request for any changes to the code.
 These will be reviewed and merged by our team.
 Make sure that your contributions are [clean](https://flake8.pycqa.org/en/latest/), [properly formatted](https://github.com/psf/black) and for any new modules [follow the general design principle](https://github.com/ssciwr/argumentation-management/blob/main/nlpannotator/mstanza.py).

+Take a look at the [source code documentation](file:///home/iulusoy/projects/argumentation-project/argumentation-management/docs/build/html/modules.html).

+## Releases

+A summary of the releases and release notes are available [here](https://github.com/ssciwr/argumentation-management/releases).